idyll-lang/idyll/packages/idyll-template-projects/templates/multipage/README.md

 ## Creating a post

-Navigate to the posts directory and run `idyll create --template ../template/`
+Navigate to the posts directory and run `idyll create --template ../template/ --no-install`.

 ## Developing a post locally